RachSea206/.github.io-reading-notes-/README.md

 ## **What is _Markdown on Github?_**

->"Markdown is a way to style text on the web.
-You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown"
+>*"Markdown is a lightweight markup language with plain-text-formatting syntax, Markdown is a way to style text on the web.
+You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown"*

+#### Its actually pretty easy once you get the hang of it!
+It allows you to enter basic text into a document then does all that HTML business for you.
+Although you can use HTML but we can talk about that later :)

+#### Here are some basics to get started:

+* '#' is a level one heading